heracleszgd/MaCMoC/README.md

 -  More tips are commented in mc.m

 ## Efficiency
-1. Version: Please use the newest version of Matlab, they may be much faster than old ones.
+-  Version: Please use the newest version of Matlab, they may be much faster than old ones.
-2. Parralel: In principle you can modify the code to a parallel version following the prompt comments (based on parfor, just for fun).
+-  Parallel: In principle you can modify the code to a parallel version following the prompt comments (based on parfor, just for fun).

 ## Validation
 -  With constants obtained from hybrid functional + SOC crazy calculations, MaCMoC precisely predicts the T<sub>C</sub> = 60 K